epfl-ada/ada-2024-project-astonishingdataavengers24/README.md

    - Identify prevalent topics and themes for each decade [to be completed].

 2. **Merging with News Data**:
    - Analyze the correlation between trends in movie themes and societal trends observed in news articles [to be completed].
+3. **Genre Trends**:
+   - Analyze the distribution of movie genres across decades and continents using metadata.
+   - Compute first the top 5 genres in the whole world, and how these genres are distributed in each continent, how popular they are in each continent.

 ---